splewis/sm-builder/README.md

 sv_deadtalk 1
 ```

-With this strategy you can simply using different configuration values and files in different packages.
+With this strategy you can reuse different configuration values and files in different packages, without making dozens of files.

 There is a special arguments you can use in config files: ``plugin_binaries``, which is set to the list of plugin binary filenames in the package.